evilbunny2008/mqtt-dashboard-documentation/docs/zigbee2mqtt-examples.md

 Starting out with MQTT Dashboard is a little daunting mainly due to a lack of examples and details on how to configure MQTT Dashboard, below is what I found to work.

-This documante assumes a MQTT server, such as [Mosquitto](https://mosquitto.org/), has been setup and is working, you also have [Zigbee2MQTT](https://www.zigbee2mqtt.io/) has been setup and is working, and you have MQTT Dashboard setup and is connected to the MQTT server.
+This document assumes a MQTT server, such as [Mosquitto](https://mosquitto.org/), has been setup and is working, you also have [Zigbee2MQTT](https://www.zigbee2mqtt.io/) has been setup and is working, and you have MQTT Dashboard setup and is connected to the MQTT server.

 ## Adding a soil moisture sensor